DSOTraining/TheTaoOfDevSecOps/_posts/2022-06-19-Continuous-Learning.md

 tags: [conferences,meetup,community,events]
 pin: true
 ---
-⚠️⚠️⚠️

-**I have pinned this post as I will be updating this on the fly as and when I attend/discover or like/dislike events.**

-⚠️⚠️⚠️

-> `info` I have pinned this post as I will be updating this on the fly as and when I attend/discover or like/dislike events..
+> I have pinned this post as I will be updating this on the fly as and when I attend/discover or like/dislike events..
 {: .prompt-info }

 #### So which one next?